Updated: 31 July 2017

 We will conduct a soft opening ceremony at 7pm.

-The Wall That Heals will be open to the public around 4pm on 14 June, and will be open 24 hours a day, free to all to visit.
+The Wall That Heals will be open to the public around 4pm on 14 June, and will be open 24 hours a day, until about 3pm on Sunday when we close.
+Free to all to visit.

 Saturday 14 June 2017